 How It Makes You a Better Person

-A 2014 report from Harvard Health Publications compared people who never volunteered with those who do.
-Research found the odds of being “very happy” rose 7 percent among those who volunteer monthly.
+A 2014 report from Harvard Health Publications compared people who never volunteered with those who did.
+The research found the odds of being “very happy” rose 7 percent among those who volunteer monthly.
 That increased to 12 percent for people who volunteer every two to four weeks.
 Among weekly volunteers, 16 percent felt very happy.

 The personal benefits of engaging in charitable work are endless.
 Volunteering helps you live longer, makes you feel like you have more time, helps create social bonds that make you feel valued, and builds empathy.